-So you find yourself in Melbourne with a day to explore.
-Fantastic!
+So you find yourself with only a day to spare in Melbourne.
+That’s tight but there’s still so much you can see & do.
 Follow this itinerary, or simply select parts of it, to truly immerse yourself in the world’s most liveable city.
-Or if you are a fellow Melburnian you are bound to discover some new ideas to try out.
-As Marcel Proust once said…
+Or if you have more time in town simply slice and dice our suggestions and use them when suits you!

 24 Hours in Melbourne.
 Explore, unearth, taste and experience.